resume-ready-201/resume-ready/team-agreement.md

 What platforms will you use to communicate (ie. Slack, phone …)?

+I will use Slack to communicate with my instructors if need be.

 How often will you take breaks?

+I will take both my 15 min breaks and lunch break to make sure I stay on track.

 What is your plan if you start to fall behind?

+To work extra hard to catch up

 How will you communicate after hours and on the weekend?